 When it comes to thin cuts of meat, like skirt or flank steak, the broiler is your best bet.
 Because it gets so hot, thin steaks don’t even need to be deliberately seared to develop a crusty char on both sides.
 It’ll also only take you a few minutes; if you like your steak rare, you’ll essentially only be cooking the outside of the steak to prevent the inside from rapidly becoming gray and chewy.
 Here’s what to do:

-- Season the steak on a foil-lined baking sheet.
-Pat it dry first.
+Place steak on foil-lined baking sheet and pat dry before seasoning.
 The simplest combo is olive oil, salt and fresh-ground black pepper, but feel free to add more herbs and spices.

-- Remove the steak from the oven when it’s about five degrees less than the internal temperature of your desired doneness: 120°-130°F for rare, 140°-150°F for medium or 160°-170°F for well done (if you insist).
+The best time to remove the steak is when it’s about five degrees less than the internal temperature of your desired doneness: 120°-130°F for rare, 140°-150°F for medium or 160°-170°F for well done (if you insist).
 If you don’t have a meat thermometer, remove the steak after 3 or 4 minutes if you like it rare or 5 minutes if you prefer medium.
 You can also lean on the touch test in a pinch.